Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 ## Why did we decide to discuss concerns in a dedicated meeting instead of using the retrospective?

 Retrospectives are also a meeting that provides a space to reflect and learn, in order to improve the efficiency of a team.
+They ideally include all the people that might help finding better ways of delivering value (product, tech, ux...).
 Why not use them, then?

 As we said before, the engineering team should decide what caring work to work on.
 They are the ones that work with the system and know where the friction and inefficiencies are happening.
 This would follow the lean principle of [Empowering the team](https://en.wikipedia.org/wiki/Lean_software_development#Empower_the_team).
-The DevOps movement also defends that engineering should spend the time devoted to caring work as they see fit<a href="#nota11"><sup>[11]</sup></a>.
+The DevOps movement also defends that engineering should spend the time devoted to caring work as they see fit<a href="#nota12"><sup>[12]</sup></a>.

-In this particular client, we had detected a strong power imbalance between the product and tech teams, so we decided that we needed a strong boundary in order to protect the autonomy of the engineering team to decide what caring work to work on.
-Having a separate concerns meeting gave them a safe space for that.
+The cultural dynamics that surrounded the B2B team when we started working with them, was characterised by a strong power imbalance between the product and tech teams which left little autonomy and agency to the engineers.
+In order to create a safe space that fostered the autonomy of the engineering team to decide what caring work to work on, we decided to set a strong boundary by having a separate concerns meeting in which only the members of the engineering team could participate.

 We believe that, even in the case of having healthy dynamics between product and engineering, there’s still a matter of scope and audience.
-Concerns are mainly focused on technical work, so for most of the discussions there would be no point in having non technical people in the meeting as this would waste their time. <- nota Later this strong boundary was exported to other teams but this doesn't mean that it's necessary in every context.
-Depending on the culture dynamics the retrospective might be enough.
+Concerns are mainly focused on technical work, so for most of the discussions there would be no point in having non technical people in the meeting as this would waste their time<a href="#nota13"><sup>[13]</sup></a>.

 Even though we tried that the discussion of the concerns and the proposed corrective actions focused on the engineering team’s locus of control (in order to improve its agency and autonomy), some concerns might go beyond what was in the team’s hands to fix, or required knowledge that the members of the team didn’t have yet.
 In those cases, we either invited whoever could provide the needed information to the concerns meeting, or took the specific concern to the retrospective.

 We’d like to state that by no means the concerns meeting should substitute retrospectives.
 As we have discussed, they have different (though sometimes a bit overlapping) goals.
 We think that they are both useful and should be complementary.

-Some concerns caused by how the teams were organised in the organisation had to be escalated.
+Some concerns caused by how the company organised the teams had to be escalated.
 Those kinds of problems caused by [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law) are very hard to fix, and their symptoms can at best be mitigated.
 Taking those problems to the retrospective might be a first step to gather more information before escalating them.

 ## Conclusions

-In this post we have explained how we applied the idea of caring work blabla.
+In this post we have explained how we applied the concept of caring work in several teams of [Lifull Connect](https://www.lifullconnect.com/) for more than a year<a href="#nota14"><sup>[14]</sup></a>.

-We used the idea of caring work and the concerns mechanism in several teams of Lifull for more than a year.
-In this post we mostly talk about our experience with Lifull’s Barcelona B2B team.
-In other teams we introduced local variations to adapt the ideas and mechanisms to the realities of the teams and their coaches.

-blabla

-** We think that concerns are blabla

-** reality in which both productive and caring work are valued and more sustainable software systems are more likely.

-blabla
+We, first, show how we created a safe space for caring work by devoting a given percentage of time/effort to it in every iteration, and by giving autonomy and agency to developers to decide which caring work was needed.

+Then we show how we applied the concerns mechanism to identify caring work and improve consensus about the system and communication in the team.
+The concerns mechanism also proved to be a great after-the-fact coaching tool that complemented other live coaching tools we were using.

+We also described how we collected, prioritised and discussed concerns each iteration, and talked about the different outcomes we got from discussing concerns.

+Finally, we gave our reasons for using a separate meeting to discuss concerns instead of using the retrospective.

 ## Acknowledgements

-Thanks to Lifull's B2B team, for all the effort and great work they did to make the concerns mechanism work for them.
-Finally, thanks to my Codesai colleagues, [Antonio de la Torre](https://www.linkedin.com/in/antoniodelatorre/), [Rubén Díaz](https://www.linkedin.com/in/rub%C3%A9n-d%C3%ADaz-mart%C3%ADnez-b9276395/) and [Fran Reyes](https://www.linkedin.com/in/franreyesperdomo/), for giving me feedback about this post.
+Thanks to Lifull's Barcelona B2B team, for all the effort and great work they did to make the concerns mechanism work for them.
+That great work made it much easier for other teams in Lifull to start applying the idea of caring work with the help of other Codesai coaches.

+Finally, thanks to my Codesai colleagues, [Antonio de la Torre](https://www.linkedin.com/in/antoniodelatorre/), [Rubén Díaz](https://www.linkedin.com/in/rub%C3%A9n-d%C3%ADaz-mart%C3%ADnez-b9276395/), [Dani Ojeda](https://www.linkedin.com/in/danielojedaloisel/) and [Fran Reyes](https://www.linkedin.com/in/franreyesperdomo/), for giving me feedback about drafts of this post.

 ## Notes